Welcome

 • if unsure, seek guidance from a senior colleague or the SRA Professional Ethics helpline

-• keep full notes of all decisions and your reasoning
+• keep full, contemporaneous notes of all ethical decisions, advice given, and client responses

 Revision Tip